kapetan/repaint/README.md

 # Why?

-Three years ago [@devongovett][wkjs] claimed that he had ported [WebKit to Javascript][wkjs].
+Three years ago [@devongovett][govett] claimed that he had ported [WebKit to Javascript][wkjs].
 Obviously it was a hoax as it makes no sense to run a browser in a browser.

-But then in August I happened to run into a [post][toy] by [Matt Brubeck][brubeck] who wanted to do a browser engine, and it got me thinking.
+But then in August I happened to run into a [post][toy] by [Matt Brubeck][brubeck] who wanted to write a browser engine in Rust, and it got me thinking.
 So I started working on this project around that time, and I now think it's ready to be judged by others.

 There are still a lot of functionalities missing, but it is able to render some basic HTML.
 Right now it only works in the browser, but might be made to run in a node environment with some modifications.